 Michael is an architectural historian and author.
 In addition to several published articles on Detroit architecture, he authored Designing Detroit; Wirt Rowland and the rise of Modern American Architecture, an award-winning history of Detroit’s early 20th-century architectural achievements.
 Prior to 2010, he was self-employed as an executive recruiter, working with nonprofit organizations and corporations marketing business services.
 Early in his career, Michael worked in the printing and publishing industry.

 Mike O. Smith

 Mike is the Alene and Graham Landau Archivist Chair at the Detroit Jewish News Foundation.
-With 30 years as an archivist and historian, he has served as Director of the Walter Reuther Library and Director of the graduate program in Archival Administration, Wayne State University, and the Principal Archivist at the Bentley Historical Library, University of Michigan.
+With 30 years as an archivist and historian, he has served as Director of the Walter Reuther Library and Director of the graduate program in Archival Administration, Wayne State University, and as the Principal Archivist at the Bentley Historical Library, University of Michigan.
 He has presented and published extensively on archival studies, Michigan history, Jewish Detroit History, the Labor movement, and the automotive industry.
-Mike has curated numerous exhibits, including the “Motor City Exhibition” and the “From Furs to Factories” at the Detroit Historical Museum, and most recently, “The Holocaust Unfolds” and “Aftermath” at the Holocaust Memorial Center in Farmington Hills, MI.
+Mike has curated numerous exhibits, including the Detroit Historical Museum, and most recently, “The Holocaust Unfolds” and “Aftermath” at the Holocaust Memorial Center in Farmington Hills, Michigan.

 Chair, Artifacts and Archives Committee